Bob Dylan: Knocked Out Loaded - 1986

 "There were some really wonderful things cut at those sessions" - Al Kooper

 After treading water somewhat with the eighties production-blighted Empire Burlesque, Dylan couldn’t really get away with it twice, and he certainly didn’t with this comparatively average album.
+If there were great things cut as the album's sessions, as Al Kooper suggested, then Dylan didn't seem to have used many of them.

 You Wanna Ramble is a regulation upbeat gospelly blues, full of backing vocals and a repetitive riff.
 It is lively and pleasant enough, but certainly no work of genius.
 They Killed Him is a cover of a Kris Kristofferson song and has a strange appeal, a deep drum sound and a blasting gospel chorus.
 The backing sounds great on this one, but Dylan’s voice is strangely distant.
 The surprising use of a children’s choir is a bit incongruous, to be honest.
 Driftin' Too Far From Shore is again a lively one, with those backing vocals turned up to the max.
 Again, it is an ok track, but nothing remarkable.
 The ”filler” on this album is not as impressive as the previous album’s “filler”.